 EH&S has published a new guidance sheet focused on working safely with dry ice.
 This useful resource reviews the hazards and appropriate precautions that should be used with dry ice, commonly used for the shipment of specimens and during power outages.

 Dry ice, the solid form of carbon dioxide (CO2), is commonly used in UW research.
 Its properties allow for rapid cooling of materials, but also pose unique worker safety hazards.
 This focus sheet provides guidelines for how to work with dry ice safely.

 The Pre-Entry Assessment Team (PEAT) is the UW's first responder disaster team that consists of members of EH&S and UW Tacoma Safety and Security.

 This guide contains instructions for a list of specific shop-related wastes as well as general guidance for spills and disposal.

-This guide was written for UW Facilities Services shops.
+This guide was written for shops operated by UW Facilities.
 Other groups on campus, such as laboratories, that produce the chemical wastes discussed in this guide are welcome to also use it as a reference and training tool.